Cancer Genetics and Functional Genomics

 Research Group

-The work of the Cancer Genetics and Functional genomics research group, directed by Professor Ron Firestein, is focused on using functional and integrated genomic approaches to understanding the basic underpinnings of cancer.
-Major themes in the lab are listed below:
+The work of the Cancer Genetics and Functional Genomics Research group, directed by Professor Ron Firestein, is focused on using functional and integrated genomic approaches to understanding the basic underpinnings of cancer.
+Major themes in the lab are

 1. Integrative genomic approaches to identify new oncogenic drivers in cancer.
-Our lab has undertaken sophisticated integrative genomic analyses of colorectal, lung and breast cancers.
-Using innovative functional genomic screens (CRISPR, shRNA/siRNA) we have uncovered a number of novel oncogenic drivers and dissected their mechanistic input into cancer signalling pathways.
+The Cancer Genetics and Functional Genomics lab has undertaken sophisticated integrative genomic analyses of colorectal, lung and breast cancers.
+Using innovative functional genomic screens (CRISPR, shRNA/siRNA) the team has uncovered a number of novel oncogenic drivers and dissected their mechanistic input into cancer signalling pathways.
 Importantly, two of these targets have led to novel small molecule programs that are currently in drug development (CDK8 and LDHB).